ad510/plausible-deniability/README.md

 License
 -------
-The program is licensed under the MIT License.
+Decoherence is licensed under the MIT License.
 You can view the license in copying.txt.

+Decoherence uses the protobuf-net r640 library (Assets/protobuf-net.dll), which is licensed under the Apache License 2.0.
+You can view the license in copying-protobuf-net.txt, and the protobuf-net website is https://code.google.com/p/protobuf-net/.